amit-my-github/Interview-Preparation-2025/Chat-GPT-Prompts.md

 These prompts will help me understand the structure and depth you're looking for in the response, whether you're asking for an explanation, a structured interview answer, or a deeper dive into a specific topic.
 The more specific you are about your needs, the better I can tailor the answer!

 Feel free to experiment with these prompts for any topic, and I'll follow a similar structure to what we've done here.
 Would you like to practice another topic?

+To simplify the script, you can provide me with a prompt like this:

+---

+**Prompt Example:**

+*"Can you simplify the script I would use to describe my role, responsibilities, and achievements while working in maintenance mode at iGarage?
+The current script is too formal and polished, and I need it in a more casual, straightforward way that's easier for me to explain during an interview."*

+---

+This prompt helps me understand that you're looking for a more relaxed, conversational tone that will make it easier for you to explain during an interview.
+You can also add any additional context, like whether you'd like it shorter or if there are specific points you want to focus on.

+If you want a shorter version of the script, you can use a prompt like this:

+---

+**Prompt Example:**

+*"Can you create a shorter version of the script for explaining my role and achievements at iGarage in maintenance mode?
+I need it to be more concise, focusing on the main points and in a simple, easy-to-explain style."*

+---

+Can you provide a sample of Professional Experience of web developer of 16 year experienced in casual, straightforward way that's easier to understand by every one.